 (Prof. Richard Gourse, Department of Bacteriology): Insights into the Mechanism of DksA Action at Ribosomal RNA Promoters in Escherichia coli.
 Steven is a staff member at Genetech, Inc. in San Francisco.

 - Wilmara Salgado-Pabon

 (Prof. Joseph Dillard, Medical Microbiology and Immunology): Neisseria gonorrhoeae Processing of Chromosomal DNA for Direct Secretion via a Type IV Secretion System.
-Wilmara is now an Assitant Professor at Iowa Carver College of Medicine.
+Wilmara is an Assitant Professor at the University of Wisconsin-Madison, Department of Pathobiological Sciences.

 - Erik Settles